 The programme consists of 180 credits, comprising taught courses worth 120 credits (60 credits per semester) and a 10,000 word dissertation worth 60 credits.
 Full programme details are available on the University Degree Regulations and Programmes of Study website.

-Courses shown below are scheduled to run in the 2019/20 academic year.
+Courses shown below are scheduled to run in the 2019/20 academic year and listed for illustrative purposes.
 Depending on demand, space on specific courses may be limited.

 You must select between 80 and 100 credits from the following courses:

 - Intellectual Property Law 1: Copyright and Related Rights (20 credits)